-The Department of Labor and Training encourages employees to participate in training activities sponsored by the Office of Training and Development, the Department's internal training unit and other job related pre-approved college courses which will prepare staff for promotional opportunities.
-To this end, training opportunities are publicized by bulletin board notices and email notifications from the Diversity Liaison to Division Administrators and Management/Supervisory personnel.
+The Department encourages employees to participate in training activities sponsored by the Office of Training and Development, the Department's internal training unit and other job related pre-approved college courses which will prepare staff for promotional opportunities.
+To this end, training opportunities are publicized by bulletin board notices and email notifications.